Of what use is the art which does not ruthlessly seek to force life to imitate it?

 - Works which examine the potentiality of existing and new technologies.

 - Work which moves beyond sterile left/right dichotomizing or centrist moderationism.

 - Genre works

 - Poetry (some exceptions will be made if the poem is sufficiently coherent and/or tells a story or communicates a message)

 - Works so grammatically woesome that they are illegible.

 All submissions may be made via the email: email@example.com.
 Please look to previously published articles on-site to establish a stylistic tenor commensurate with Logos.
 If unsure if your work “fits,” look over some of the other articles on the site, the fiction stories The Chittering and The Photographer’s Dilemma as well as the non-fiction articles, Suzerain and Swallow The Sun are good places to start.

-If you do not receive a reply in a timely manner, you may contact us directly through the twitter, gab or wrongthink account of our Administrator, Kaiter Enless (consult home or about page’s to access social media) but do not submit your work there.
+If you do not receive a reply in a timely manner, you may contact us directly through the twitter, gab or wrongthink account of our Administrator, Kaiter Enless but do not submit your work there unless asked to do so.
 We thank you kindly for your interest and continued readership.